How to Tell if Someone is on Cocaine

 Cocaine Addiction Treatment

-Cocaine addiction isn’t a moral failing, but a complex disease that involves changes in the brain and social and environmental factors.[7]
+Cocaine addiction isn’t a moral failing but a complex disease that involves changes in the brain.[7]
 Treating cocaine addiction requires not only stopping cocaine use and managing withdrawal but addressing the disease in its entire context – including possible co-occurring disorders like depression or anxiety.

 Often, the first step in treating cocaine addiction is medical detox.
 Though not usually life-threatening, cocaine withdrawal can be intense and may cause relapse.
 Medical detox in a treatment center provides a safe space to allow the drug to clear the system, as well as medications to manage symptoms like insomnia or nausea.